jupyterlab/jupyterlab/design/notebook.md

 Make the Kernel label on the top right of the notebook a dropdown menu where you can select to switch kernels.

 Include an indicator that the file is being saved on the toolbar.

+Popup for creating a new notebook fades the background to dark grey.
+Popup appears in the center of the screen.

 ### Typography